unclecheese/silverstripe-dashboard/README.md

 # The Dashboard Module for SilverStripe 4

+**NOTE: This is a fork of the original module from UncleCheese that has not seen much love in SilverStripe 4.
+The intention is to bring this a bit more up to date and maintain a working copy for SilverStripe 4**

 The Dashboard module provides a splash page for the CMS in SilverStripe 4 with configurable widgets that display relevant information.
 Panels can be created and extended easily.
 The goal of the Dashboard module is to provide users with a launchpad for common CMS actions such as creating specific page types or browsing new content.